 Alice undertakes portraits on commission; some examples of her portrait work can be seen in the ‘People’ gallery on her website.
 She also provides event and music photography, for example; conferences, functions, corporate events, parties, concerts, dinners.
 Some examples can be seen in the ‘Events’ and ‘Music’ galleries on her website; please contact Alice to see more examples of this work or to discuss prices for a specific event.

 “My photography is inspired by a desire to capture fleeting moments; the small details – shadows, light – that express the essence of places, and the dignity and humanity of every person I meet and photograph.
-I prefer to engage with my subjects than ‘steal’ images.
-Many of the pictures on this website were taken in countries much ‘poorer’ in material terms than the UK (where I happen to live).
-I often make a choice not to focus on poverty and desperation in my work – these are worthy subjects for the news photographers.
+Much of my photography is taken in countries that are far ‘poorer’ in material terms than the UK (where I happen to live).
+But I often make a choice not to focus on poverty and desperation in my work – these are worthy subjects for the news photographers.
 In places where material wealth may be absent, I try to present my subjects with respect and dignity, and in a way that they would wish to be seen, rather than through my own Western filter.
 In this way I strive for a more positive, less voyeuristic and less superficial perspective with my photography”.

 Alice Mutasa 2017